A2 Climate Partnership

 The Ann Arbor Plan does not spell-out all implementation strategies or a prescribed timetable, and does not identify one single city department, agency, or individual responsible for overseeing, coordinating, and tracking implementation.
 In light of this fact, the Ecology Center, the Huron River Watershed Council, the City of Ann Arbor, along with a growing list of other partners are coordinating a plan to make sure Ann Arbor’s Climate Action Plan gets implemented.

-We are convening a Climate Partnership (A2CP) to initiate action and monitor progress.
-The A2CP will work with the city and other relevant stakeholders to advance actions recommended in the CAP.
+We have convened a Climate Partnership (A2CP) to initiate action and monitor progress.
+The A2CP works with the city and other relevant stakeholders to advance actions recommended in the CAP.
+In January 2016, A2CP representatives made a presentation to the Ann Arbor City Council on updates to the CAP.
+Climate Action Plan Update (1.5.2016).pdf